-Through the program, leaders will have the opportunity to build an active university-wide network at Rutgers and to exercise their leadership strengths to help build a more diverse, talented and resilient university.
+Through the program, leaders will have the opportunity to build an active university-wide network at Rutgers and to exercise their leadership strengths to help build a more diverse, talented, and resilient university.

-Candidates will have access to:
+Participants will have access to:

-- A Network of High Potential Leaders – Strengthen university connections
+- A Network of High Potential Leaders – Strengthen university connections and collaboration

 Program Time Commitment